Nursing Visa Sponsorship Jobs in Vermont

 Which visa types are most common for nursing roles in Vermont?

 Most internationally trained nurses seeking work in Vermont pursue the EB-3 immigrant visa, which requires NCLEX-RN passage, credential evaluation, and an employer-filed PERM labor certification.
-The H-1B is generally not used for registered nurse roles because most bedside nursing positions do not meet the specialty occupation threshold.
+The H-1B visa is generally not used for registered nurse roles because most bedside nursing positions do not meet the specialty occupation threshold.
 Some nurses enter on a TN visa if they hold Canadian or Mexican citizenship, as RN is a qualifying TN occupation.

 Which cities in Vermont have the most nursing sponsorship jobs?